On non-abelian higher special elements of $p$-adic representations: Introduction

 By exploiting our understanding of the properties of organising matrices we are therefore able to prove that non-abelian higher special elements satisfy strong integrality properties and also encode delicate information regarding the Galois structure of Selmer modules of $p$-adic representations.
 These are the contents of our main algebraic result, given below as Theorem \ref{integrality}.

 In this way, we hope to contribute to the future study of non-commutative higher rank Euler systems and of general leading term conjectures.

 We emphasise that, exactly as in the commutative case considered in \cite{hse}, our construction of higher special elements does not depend on fixing `separable' tuples of elements (in the highest degree cohomology modules of admissible complexes) but rather arises from arbitrary choices of tuples.
-This fact makes potential arithmetic applications of our theory significantly finer than any specialisations currently present in the literature, as we shall very briefly illustrate in the rest of this introduction.
+This fact makes potential arithmetic applications of our theory significantly finer than any specialisations currently present in the literature.

 The degree of generality of our algebraic methods allows for subsequent applications in a wide range of natural arithmetic settings, including to the compact support cohomology complexes, the finite support cohomology complexes in the sense of Bloch and Kato \cite{bk} and the Nekov\'a\v r-Selmer complexes, that arise from very general $p$-adic representations.